Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Methods

-Distinct parameter optimization methods are adopted during the visual-language alignment and ship domain adaption stages.
-This separate optimization effectively addresses the challenges of interference between image-text understanding and the instruction-following ability, thereby enhancing the emergent ability of Popeye to follow language instructions to handle multi-source and multi-granularity ship detection tasks interactively.
+Note that these added parameters only account extremely tiny fraction of the entire model, ensuring that Popeye remains lightweight training.
+The stage-wise parameter optimization method effectively addresses the challenges of interference between image-text mutual understanding and task-specific instruction-following for ship detection in the RS domain, thereby enhancing the emergent ability of Popeye to follow instructions to handle multi-source and multi-granularity ship detection tasks interactively.
+Furthermore, by utilizing the designed cross-modal joint training strategy, Popeye is equipped with robust zero-shot reasoning ability.